test-to-com/zep-to-php/README.md

 **DISCLAIMER:** I use Ubuntu 14.04 as my development OS.
 I have not tried building this on any other Linux Distribution or Windows.

+**NOTE:** use git clone **--recursive**, to clone the *zep-to-php* repository, as this will also bring in clones of the the other repositories (dependencies), that contain files, I use to build zeptophp.

 ### Linux/Unix/Mac

 #### Requirements